afm-faisal06/Critical-Care-Optimisation/README.md

 In order to run the python files, you need to run each module seperately.
 For example, python3 mod1.py

 You’ll be prompted to enter an input file name, or press Enter to use a default demo input.
-For eaxmple, in case of Module 1 – Graph (Weighted, Undirected):
+For eaxmple, in case of

+<u>Module 1 – Graph (Weighted, Undirected): </u>

 Input Files: case1_full_spec.txt, case2_no_coords.txt, etc.